booch/presentations/HTTP_Exploration/slides.md

 Telnet - HTTP/1.0
 =================

-Use telnet, and specify HTTP/1.0 in the request
+Use telnet, and specify HTTP/1.0 in the request:

 ~~~ bash
 telnet localhost 3000